Acceptance rates for jobs at the very top tech companies tend to be under 1%. As you can imagine, most candidates don’t get past the resume screening.

 However, we recommend a much more powerful approach.

 Instead of listing responsibilities, you need to talk about actions.
 This means starting each bullet point with an action verb.
-These verbs should relate to the key skills from section 1 that companies look for in software engineer resumes (Leadership, system design, technologies, etc).
+These verbs should relate to the key skills from section 1 that companies look for in tech resumes (Leadership, Communication, Facilitation, Data analysis, etc).
 "Executed," "Unblocked," "Led," and "Delivered" are some good examples of such verbs.

 Choosing actions that are relevant to the essential tech skills will also mean that your resume contains the keywords that recruiters (and sometimes Applicant Tracking Systems) will be looking for.